 - clothing bearing political, offensive or commercial statements

 For the safety of everyone in attendance, COVID-19 protocols were in place at the 2021 Championships.
 It is likely that similar entry conditions will be in place for 2022.

 In 2021, the AELTC required all visitors to The Tournament to show:

 - Certification of either a negative COVID-19 lateral flow test which was taken in the last 48 hours prior to entry, or

 - Proof that a double COVID-19 vaccination has been received at least two weeks before attending.

-We will be releasing more information on Wimbledon’s 2022 COVID-19 conditions of entry nearer to the start of The Tournament.
+We provide updates on Wimbledon’s 2022 COVID-19 conditions of entry nearer to the start of The Tournament.

 Secure your place at the 2024 Championships now

 We currently have Wimbledon Debenture Tickets available to buy for Centre Court and No.1 Court, for every day of the 2024 Championships.

 To get the ball rolling: